0010. tps: thrift shop

 I love clothes - patterns, fabrics, styling - it's a way to say something without even speaking.

-Don't love - the fashion industry and its effect on our planet + its population.
+Don't love - the fashion industry and its effect on our planet and its population.

 Because wanting to protect the planet doesn't have to be limiting ... there are lots of brands out there doing good things: taking care of their employees + the planet and working hard to minimize their impact, all while making gorgeous, worthwhile investments that I would love to have in my closet.

 I keep a "big purchases" fund in my bank account and was thinking of buying myself one of these pieces for my birthday.
-But then I decided against it.
+In the end, I decided against it.
 You see, I'm sure I would enjoy/wear those pants - oh, so much!
 And while it coincides with wanting to have less stuff that I truly love and of better quality, I have other priorities and the price point doesn't mesh with those, not now.